Project Flower

 Project Flower was a joint Israeli-Iranian military effort to develop advanced missile systems.
 It was one of six oil-for-arms contracts that the countries signed in April 1977.

 History

-In the mid-1970s, Iran thought to expand its missile capability, including through cooperation with Israel with whom it had tacit military economic and intelligence cooperation at the time.
+In the mid-1970s, Iran sought to expand its missile capability, including through cooperation with Israel with whom it had tacit military economic and intelligence cooperation at the time.
 In April 1977, six oil-for-arms contracts were signed, among them Project Flower.
 On 18 July 1977, Iranian Vice Minister of War General Hassan Toufanian traveled in secret to Israel where he met with Israeli Foreign Minister Moshe Dayan and Minister of Defense Ezer Weizmann.
 Iranian concerns over missile and nuclear developments in India and Pakistan were also discussed.

 This project focused on the development of a longer range Gabriel anti-ship missile and a future submarine-launched variant, and intended to reproduce an American-designed missile with Israeli-made parts that could be fitted with nuclear warheads.
 The missile incorporated American navigation and guidance equipment.